 - 14.1 The Board has two standing committees, namely an Audit & Risk Committee and a People & Performance Committee.
-IRESS has adopted an Audit & Risk Committee Charter and a People & Performance Committee Charter to define the tasks and responsibilities delegated to those committees. - 14.2 The Board periodically reviews the Audit & Risk Committee and People & Performance Committee Charters. - 14.3 Executives attend Board and committee meetings by invitation, whenever particular matters arise that require management presentations or participation. - 14.4 The Board, until 9 December 2015, had a Nomination Committee, being part of the function of what was until that date constituted under its Charter as the Nomination & Remuneration Committee.
-During the period 1 January 2015 to 9 December 2015: - (a) the Nomination & Remuneration Committee met on 7 occasions:

-- (b) had at least three members (Niki Beattie joined the Nomination & Remuneration Committee on 13 August 2015), all of whom were independent, including the Chair. - 14.5 The Charter of the Nomination & Remuneration Committee was disclosed on IRESS website during that period. - 14.6 On 9 December 2015, and with specific reference to Recommendation 2.2 of the ASX Corporate Governance Principles and Recommendations (3rd Edition), the Board has determined not to have a separate Nomination Committee.
+IRESS has adopted an Audit & Risk Committee Charter and a People & Performance Committee Charter to define the tasks and responsibilities delegated to those committees. - 14.2 The Board periodically reviews the Audit & Risk Committee and People & Performance Committee Charters. - 14.3 Executives attend Board and committee meetings by invitation, whenever particular matters arise that require management presentations or participation. - 14.4 The Board, until 9 December 2015, had a Nomination Committee, being part of the function of what was until that date constituted under its Charter as the Nomination & Remuneration Committee. - 14.5 On 9 December 2015, and with specific reference to Recommendation 2.2 of the ASX Corporate Governance Principles and Recommendations (3rd Edition), the Board determined not to have a separate Nomination Committee.
 Instead, the Board is responsible for its own succession planning, and for ensuring that it has an appropriate balance of skills, knowledge, experience, independence and diversity.
 The Board's nomination responsibilities are referred to in 3.2(f) and 10.1-10.2 above, and are addressed in IRESS' Board Charter.